x/Game-Development-in-Javascript-Tutorial/README.md

 As you can see, on the keydown event we somehow figure out if it was the up key or the down key and then change paddle1's y-velocity accordingly.

-The way we detirming which key is being pressed is by the event object that the onkeydown listener passes to the callback.
+The way we determine which key is being pressed is by the event object that the onkeydown listener passes to the callback.
 This object has a property called ```keyCode``` which defines the key pressed.
 Every key on the keyboard has a unique keyCode.
 The up keycode is ```38``` and the down keycode is ```40```.

 ```javascript
 window.onkeydown = function(event) {